Check Out these Home Remedies for Acne

 Mix 50 ml of jojoba oil with five drops of each of the essential oils and shake well.
 Apply at night before you go to bed and in the morning when you wake up.
 If the remedy is too greasy for your skin type, add a bit of aloe vera gel.

-We can also make a simple anti-acne lotion by mixing two handfuls of rosemary in a cup of rubbing alcohol and half a cup of water.
-Combine the ingredients in a glass jar and let stand for a week.
+In addition, we can also make a simple anti-acne lotion by mixing two handfuls of rosemary in a cup of rubbing alcohol and half a cup of water.
+Then, combine the ingredients in a glass jar and let stand for a week.
 Take out the rosemary and voila!
 Apply every night.

 You can combine the lotion with the oil.
 Apply the lotion first to cleanse and freshen up your skin.